-Our eyes are one of the most delicate parts of the human body and need to be cared for.
+Our eyes are one of the most delicate parts of the human body and must be cared for.
 Getting your eyes inspected by a trusted eye care center is imperative to healthy eyesight.
-Adults are recommended to undergo a visual inspection once a year.
-This recommendation varies depending on their visual condition and what their optometrist prescribes.
-There are some indicators and signs that require you to visit your trusted eye care center at the earliest convenience.
+Adults are recommended to undergo a visual inspection once a year, and this recommendation varies depending on their visual condition and what their optometrist prescribes.
+Some indicators and signs require you to visit your trusted eye care center at your earliest convenience.

 Here are some of the most common ones;

 Frequent and intense pain is plenty of reason for you to seek immediate medical attention.
-If you experience mild or intense pain that is infrequent, you consult with your trusted eye doctors first.
-If determined to be a reason of concern, do not delay making an appointment and pursuing comprehensive eye care.
-The pain of the cornea can be an indication of an infection or a more serious health issue
+If you experience infrequent mild or intense pain, you consult with your trusted eye doctors first.
+If determined to be a reason for concern, do not delay making an appointment and pursuing comprehensive eye care.
+The pain of the cornea can be an indication of an infection or a more serious health issue.

-Blurred vision can sometimes be an indicator of underlying health issues.
-Problems in focusing can sometimes be a sign of your vision becoming weak.
+Blurred vision can sometimes be an indicator of underlying health issues, and problems in focusing can sometimes be a sign of your vision becoming weak.
 However, it never hurts to consult with expert eye doctors to be assured of the reasons behind this occurrence.
 If blurred vision occurs sometimes or is limited to one eye, you should schedule an eye exam as soon as possible.

-If the blurry vision was gradual, that usually means there is no need to panic and just that it’s time to get some glasses prescribed.
-This, too, should be done with haste to avoid any further weakening of your eyesight.
+If the blurry vision is gradual, that usually means there is no need to panic and just that it’s time to get some glasses.
+This, too, should be done with haste to avoid further weakening your eyesight.

 Sensitivity to Light

 Being sensitive to light sometimes indicates serious eye health issues and requires immediate contact with your trusted eye care center.
 Light sensitivity can indicate some more serious problems and is a symptom of many disorders and diseases of the eyes.